aribalam/SWANTasks/task3/WeatherJupyterLab/README.md

-# weather_ext2
+# Weather Extension for Jupyter Lab

 ![Github Actions Status](https://github.com/my_name/myextension/workflows/Build/badge.svg)

 A JupyterLab extension.
+The data is imported into the kernel as variables in the user's namespace.

 ## Requirements